apache/tvm/docs/langref/relay_expr.rst

 are omitted.

-Functions in Relay act similarly to procedures or functions in other programming language and serve to generalize the concept of a named subgraph.
+Functions in Relay act similarly to procedures or functions in other programming languages and serve to generalize the concept of a named subgraph.

-Functions defined in the manner described in this subsection are of global scope; anonymous functions will be discussed later, though their mechanics are nearly identical.
+Functions defined in the manner described in this subsection have global scope; anonymous functions will be discussed later, though their mechanics are nearly identical.
 Note that global functions may be recursive; that is, within the function's body, the function's identifier refers back to the function unless it is shadowed in a :code:`let`